 Figure: Climate membrane existing city bloks (left) and Urban Incubator (right) (D.Reznek, 2012).

-A Sustainable Landscape for Arnhem: Taícia Marques and Jaime Gomez de la Fuente (2012)
+A Sustainable Landscape for Arnhem: Master thesis Taícia Marques and Jaime Gomez de la Fuente (2012)

 Taícia and Jaime studied how the city of Arnhem (NL) could become CO2 neutral.
 In their “Less is Better” and “Business as Usual” visions, they explored how Arnhem will look like when energy transition is considered, and how energy-conscious interventions will contribute to CO2 neutrality in the city.
 The four most important principles are (1) Reducing the consumption of energy by saving, (2) Focusing on measns to store and exchange energy, (3) Generating the most energy by renewable sources, (4) Using high-exergy sources for high-grade processes.
 By means of robustness analysis, Taícia and Jaime formulated recommendations for the municipality to start their way to CO2 neutrality.

 Figure: Algae park Schuytgraaf and “Less is Better” energy vision Arnhem (J.Gomez & T.Marques, 2012).

 Hidden Power Veenkoloniën 3.0: Master thesis Tim Snippert (2011)

 In his final MSc thesis, Tim searched the hidden potentials of the Veenkoloniën to become an energy, water and food independent region again.
 By applying a system approach, he reveals how the Veenkoloniën could be transformed into a source of renewable energy and various products.
 His proposal is based on the thorough analysis of energy potentials, physical landscape, water system, regional identity, social situation, real estate development and the potential for establishing a biobased economy.
 This thesis was submitted to the Eo Wijers regional design competition, where Tim won one of two young talent awards.